When the hospital was fully complete it had a nurse's home, a store, a power house, and a domestic building with a laundry, bakery and kitchen.

 A cemetery exists on campus, containing 480 anonymous markers, and possibly many more that have sunken beneath the ground, there are no names on them just patient numbers and letters for what religion they were.

 There is also the sad fact that in the early 1960s more than two dozen children died and were buried on the grounds.
-The general consensus is that they were poisoned by strontium that doctors were adding to their milk, believing that it was a way to treat their mental illness
+The general consensus is that they were poisoned by strontium that doctors were adding to their milk, believing that it was a way to treat their mental illness.
+Hauntings:

 The reports started while the building was still open.
 Several employees spoke of shadowy figures seen at night.
 Described as a looking like a tall slender man but having no solid form, the unknown visitors would walk through walls or appear in locked rooms.
 Residents reported the same shadow, but the reports were ignored as delusion.
 Then nurses and security officers began seeing them too.
 One woman described at least three different men who all walked differently.
 She stated it became common knowledge around the main buildings and were talked about but ignored.